 - Allow gelatin to set until completely firm, several hours or overnight.

-- Before unmolding, dip knife in warm water and run knife around edge of
+- Before unmolding, dip knife in warm water and run knife around edge of gelatin to loosen.

 - Dip mold in warm water, just to rim, for 10 seconds.